Skip to content

 Template SyntaxSFC templates or JSXJSX

-State Creationref, reactiveUnified state()
+State Creationref, reactiveUnified use()

-Bundle Size~30kb gzipped~10-15kb gzipped
+Bundle Size~30kb gzipped~6KB gzipped

 TypeScriptGood (improved in v3)Excellent (built-in)